 The weekly value of each bouquet is an average of all of the weeks.
 (Share value = total cost / number of weeks) Some weeks you may receive a larger bouquet than others based on the variety and quantity of flowers in bloom.

 Our flower share members receive on average a 15% discount over our farm stand prices and are given first priority to our flowers and shares throughout the season.

 2022 Flower CSA Pick Up Locations:

-We are currently only selling 2022 Flower Shares for pick up at Cross Street Flower Farm.
-After the holidays, in early January 2022, and based on how many shares are available, we will announce pick up locations for the 2022 season.
+We are only selling 2022 Flower Shares for pick up at Cross Street Flower Farm.

 Our start date for our shares are approximate based on the weather, especially in the Spring.
 Our Spring share usually begins in mid April and runs through mid May.
 Our June share starts in early to mid June.
 Our 8-Week Summer share usually starts the first week of July through August.
 The Dahlia Share begins after Labor Day through mid October.

 Once the share begins, we will send an email every week to remind you to pick up your share.
 Please be sure to add email@example.com to your contacts so our emails do not go to your spam folder.
 Also, if you gifted a share to a friend or loved one, please make sure we have their email so they receive our weekly newsletters.
 You can email us at info@csflowerfarm to confirm.